 Generally speaking, Champagne is made from three grape varieties – Pinot Noir, Chardonnay, and Pinot Meunier – at least your widely available, non-vintage, entry-level brands are (Moët, Veuve Clicquot, Mumm, etc).
 As you drink, enjoy, and discuss more Champagne, your palette will quickly decide which of these house styles you enjoy the most, but also, what combinations or make up of grapes you prefer.

 Interestingly, two of those three common grapes – Pinot Noir and Pinot Meunier – are black grapes that add the cornerstones of flavour and structure, yet they produce white wine, pressed gently to keep the skins from bleeding into juice.
-The third grape, Chardonnay, is of course, white, and adds finesse and elegance – the reason many fall in love with Champagne.
+The third grape, Chardonnay, is of course, white, and adds finesse and elegance – the reason many fall in love with the greatest sparkling wine, Champagne.

 For those who lean towards bright and delicate expressions – like Roederer NV – the next logical step in Champagne consumption is to progress to the typically lighter and drier style of Blanc de Blancs, most commonly made from 100% Chardonnay (always light skin grapes).
 For many drinkers, Blanc de Blancs Champagne turns the sophistication up a notch, embodying the glorious mouthfeel and sense of occasion that Champagne enthusiasts endlessly chase.

-Here’s a list of crackers to try in 2021.
+Here’s a list of crackers to try in 2021, at various price points for anyone over the age of 18 years.

 Agrapart Terroirs Blanc De Blancs Grand Cru NV

 Less than 6,000 cases of this super-expressive Champagne are produced each year, featuring the tireless work of one of the best growers in the region, Pascasl Agrapart.
-Only great sites are chosen for this Grand Cru, which is typically formed from fruits across four local villages in the Côte des Blancs, resulting in a prestige wine of exceptional character, perfectly textured with a medium to full-bodied palate that dances with citrus, flowery notes given a sharp edge with a very forward expression of mint.
+Only great sites are chosen for this Grand Cru, which is typically formed from fruits across four local villages in the Côte des Blancs (not far from the iconic le mesnil sur oger village), resulting in a prestige wine of exceptional character, perfectly textured with a medium to full-bodied palate that dances with citrus, flowery notes given a sharp edge with a very forward expression of mint.

 Larmandier Bernier Longitude Extra Brut Blanc De Blancs NV